Peace Building Through Health, and Humanitarian Objectives

 Read the abstract here: Research Abstract

-View the full presentation here: Lifestyle and cardiovascular diseases appearance risk
+View the full presentation in greek here: Lifestyle and cardiovascular diseases appearance risk

 The case of Myasthenia Gravis (MG).
 Myasthenic patients demographic data analysis and study of their life quality.